LaboraTORIbio/life_expectancy_prediction/README.md

 ### Model training

-I used a time-aware cross-validation approach (rolling cross-validation) by combining the `TimeSeriesSplit` and `GridSearchCV` classes from scikit-learn. `TimeSeriesSplit` was used for time-based dataset splitting into training and validation sets, while `GridSearchCV` handled cross-validation and hyperparameter tuning for different ML regression models: `SGDRegressor` (a linear regressor that implements stochastic gradient descent and supports incremental learning), `HuberRegressor` (an outlier-robust linear regressor), `DecisionTreeRegressor`, `RandomForestRegressor`, `XGBRegressor` (tree regressor implementing gradient boosting) and `SVR` (support vector regressor).
+I used a time-aware cross-validation approach (expanding window cross-validation) by combining the `TimeSeriesSplit` and `GridSearchCV` classes from scikit-learn. `TimeSeriesSplit` was used for time-based dataset splitting into training and validation sets, while `GridSearchCV` handled cross-validation and hyperparameter tuning for different ML regression models: `SGDRegressor` (a linear regressor that implements stochastic gradient descent and supports incremental learning), `HuberRegressor` (an outlier-robust linear regressor), `DecisionTreeRegressor`, `RandomForestRegressor`, `XGBRegressor` (tree regressor implementing gradient boosting) and `SVR` (support vector regressor).

 <img src="imgs/CV.png" alt="CV" style="width:auto;">